 If you want to receive updates about the research project and its findings, you can subscribe to this research blog or follow us on Instagram.

 Other opportunities to get involved

-We plan to interview LGBTQ+ young people (aged 16-25) between December 2020 and March 2021.
+We plan to interview LGBTQ+ young people (aged 16-25) in 2021.
 Interviews will follow up on key findings from this survey, and participants will receive a gift card for their participation.
 Interviews will be conducted online.
-If you wish to register for an interview, please fill out the short form at the end of the survey.
-If you would like to be interviewed without doing the survey, please subscribe to this research blog to receive a future announcement about this.
+If you would like to be interviewed, please subscribe to this research blog, or follow us on Instagram, for future announcements.